-How is the colder, damper weather of fall affecting you?
+How is the colder weather affecting you?
 According to the 5,000-year-old Ayurvedic tradition, what we need most at this time of year is warmth and nourishment; regularity and routine; rest and relaxation.
 Ayurveda’s holistic philosophy draws from an understanding of our inherent relationship with nature’s laws and rhythms.
-The self-care remedies and [...]
+The self-care remedies and preventive measures of […]

 We’ve all been there: tossing and turning in the middle of the night, watching the minutes on the clock creep ever so slowly forward as we ache for least four or five hours of shut-eye before we have to start the day.
 It’s agony but, for insomniacs, it’s all too commonplace.
 You might think the […]